Seijun Suzuki – An Annotated Filmography (1956-1963)

 suzuki5

 Yojimbo in the land of troglodytes.
-Ruy Gardnier in the retrospective critical synopsis describes Youth of the Beast as a turning point in Suzuki’s oeuvre towards his more mature phase with his more eccentric ideas pushing the film towards a larger abstraction, I disagree as that tendency is already clear in previous works and like them is anchored by the ideas behind it.
-That said, Youth of the Beast is one of the half a dozen unquestionable masterpieces that Suzuki made so it is clearly a key moment.
-It is a film of large sourness and a portrait of sick violent world where even Shishido’s instigator is just another brutal thug.
+Ruy Gardnier in the retrospective critical synopsis describes Youth of the Beast as a turning point in Suzuki’s oeuvre towards his more mature phase with his more eccentric ideas pushing the film towards a larger abstraction, I disagree as that tendency is already clear in previous works and much like in them, it is anchored by the ideas behind it.
+That said, Youth of the Beast is one of the half a dozen unquestionable masterpieces that Suzuki made, so it is clearly a key moment.
+It is a film of large sourness and a portrait of a sick, violent world where even Shishido’s instigator is just another brutal thug.
 If the plot suggests Kurosawa’s classic, there will not be here a single drop of honor.
-In Youth of the Beast’s world, there is not even victims, only more violence.
+In Youth of the Beast’s world, there are not even victims, only more violence.

 The Incorrigible (1963)

-There’s something in this study of juvenile delniquency that anticipates Fighting Elegy in its efforts of thinking about the relationship between youth violence and fascism.
-Despite the routine script, it is one of his more ambitious early films with creative sets and a desire to break with the youth film expectations.
+There’s something in this study of juvenile delinquency that anticipates Fighting Elegy in its efforts of thinking about the relationship between youth violence and fascism.
+Despite the routine script, it is one of his more ambitious early movies, with creative sets and a desire to break with the youth film expectations.

 Kanto Wanderer (1963)